Indemnity Escrows and Other Payment Guarantees

 The indemnified party may also take into consideration the effort that may be required to bring an indemnity claim and collect payment thereof, as well as the creditworthiness of the indemnifying party.
 On the other hand, the indemnifying parties will try to keep the escrow amount and period as small and short as possible.

-In M&A transactions, it is common practice for the escrow amount to be agreed upon as a percentage of the transaction value or purchase price; however, this percentage may significantly vary between transactions, typically around 7 to 20 per cent depending on the nature and size of the deal, the depth and results of due diligence.
+In M&A transactions, it is common practice for the escrow amount to be agreed upon as a percentage of the transaction value or purchase price; however, this percentage may significantly vary between transactions, typically around 7 to 20 per cent depending on the nature and size of the deal, and the depth and results of due diligence.
 Escrow amounts lower than 10 per cent of the purchase price are typically limited to larger deals or in cases where the escrow is not the exclusive remedy available to the indemnified party or buyer, as other guarantees or insurance may be in place to guarantee payment of indemnity claims or other obligations of the parties under the transaction agreement.

 Interest accrual beneficiary